wp-plugins/leaguemanager/readme.txt

 4. Add a league and check out the settings page

 == Frequently Asked Questions ==
+**I want to insert standings manually**
+You can insert standings manually, e.g. if you just want to manage your home teams matches and don't bother about the rest.
+Put the following code either in your wp-config.php or functions php of your theme.

+`define('LEAGUEMANAGER_MANUAL', true);`

 **How can I display the widget statically**

 Since Version 1.1 you can display the widget statically with the following code